KristerV/meteor-chat-bubbles/README.md

 ## Styling

+### Modify some styling

 To style elements just override the CSS.

+### Complete redesign

 To remove all styling from the chat use

     {{> chatBubbles style="unstyled"}}